joebuschmann/SProxy/README.md

   <dt>func</dt>
   <dd>The target function whose behavior will be modified by the proxy function.</dd>
   <dt>options</dt>
   <dd>Options for creating the proxy.
-Includes options.before, options.after, and options.context.</dd>
+Includes options.onEnter, options.onExit, and options.context.</dd>
   <dt>returns</dt>
   <dd>A proxy function that invokes func according to the values specified by options.</dd>
 </dl>